aitorres/dogpicsbot/README.md

 - Let the dog detect and reply to images that contain dogs in them ([reference](https://towardsdatascience.com/a-dog-detector-and-breed-classifier-4feb99e1f852))
 - Replying "intelligently" to messages relating to dogs (e.g. emotions)
 - Explore the use of other dog pics APIs
-- Drop support for Python 3.7 and add support for Python 3.10
 - And more!

 ## Contributing